joshuar/go-hass-anything/docs/development/README.md

 goreleaser release --snapshot --clean
 ```

 Packages will be available under the `dist/` folder.
+These can be installed
+directly on your machine(s) using the typical package managers for your distribution.

 See the [Goreleaser docs](https://goreleaser.com/quick-start/) for more commands
 and information.